-Throughout the last year, we’ve radically changed the way we live, work, and learn.
+Throughout the last few years, we’ve radically changed the way we live, work, and learn.
 With so many new options for student enrichment and online education, you may be wondering: what are the best online classes for kids?

 There’s a lot to wade through on the internet, and not all online classes are created equal.
 So today we’ll help you figure out what makes an e-learning experience great and walk you through some of the best classes you can find online.